-One way to make the whole thing easier is to create a breastfeeding station, an area that is all set up with useful items to make your feeding experience easy and more convenient.
-Many mamas like to do this in their baby’s room, but wherever you find yourself feeding the most is perfect, be it by your bed or on the couch.
+One way to make the whole thing easier is to create a breastfeeding station, an area that’s all set up with useful items to make your feeding experience easy and more convenient.
+Many moms like to do this in their baby’s room, but wherever you find yourself feeding the most is perfect, be it by your bed, on the couch, or anywhere else.

 Making your station as useful as possible will help you focus on these moments of bonding and feeding, instead of “Oh crap, my phone is about to die.
 Where’s my charger?!” or “I. Am.
 So.
 Thirsty.”

 Here are our essential items for your nursing station.
 (Note: These items can be just as useful to have at a pumping station, too, whether you’re pumping occasionally or exclusively.)

 You’re probably already glued to your phone these days.
 We get it—who wants to miss photographing one of those elusive newborn smiles!
 Your smartphone is a must-have to keep you entertained during all of those marathon nursing sessions, too.
 Make sure you never get below 20% battery with a superfast lightning charger.

 2. Healthy Snacks